Gertrude’s Nose and Millbrook Mountain

 Millbrook Mountain views.

-Skytop Tower on Mohonk Mountain House from Millbrook Mountain – we hiked this the next day:
+Skytop Tower on Mohonk Mountain House seen from Millbrook Mountain (in 2016 we hiked to this the next day during the Labyrinth & Lemon Squeeze hike):

 Skytop Tower on Mohonk Mountain House from Millbrook Mountain.